Commercial real estate investing - The ultimate guide

 However, aside from sales announced in the daily newspapers, there is little cost information available for commercial real estate developers.

-So, unless you own a property trust, you have no means of knowing how much a particular investment has increased in value.
+So, unless you own a property trust, you have no data of a particular property in the market and the increase in its value.

 Other information is scarce